Are you the kind of hiker who feels naked without their trekking poles?

 It’s all about the balance

-Using trekking poles greatly improves your balance.
-Having more points of contact with the ground means you’ll have lesser chances of falling down.
+When you use trekking poles, you can really improve your balance.
+Having more points of contact with the ground means you’ll have lesser chances of falling.
 Ever had to cross a creek or stream?
 Trekking poles help you stay upright against the force of running water, so they’re a must for every hike.

 They save your knees and back from strain and damage